malako/sensorpush-core/README.md

 SensorPush API client for .NET Core

 ## What?
 Why?
 This is a SensorPush API client for .NET Core built with the Swagger definition for SensorPush API v1.
-A few changes has been made to the generated code, mainly correcting datatypes and illegal type conversions.
+A few changes have been made to the generated code, mainly correcting datatypes and illegal type conversions.
 The package comes with a minimal class, SensorPushClient, extending the generated API class, mainly for easy authentication.
 It's just a quick way to get started – use it if you want.

 ## Before you get started